U.S. government personnel evacuated from Sudan amid violence, embassy shuttered

 Intense fighting between two rival Sudanese generals broke out earlier this month.
 Although multiple ceasefires have been called, gunfire has continued regardless.
 According to the latest numbers Saturday from the World Health Organization, at least 420 people have died in Sudan since the violence broke out earlier this month.
 An American citizen died in the fighting on Thursday, the State Department said.

-Throughout the week, the Biden administration had been working to gather U.S. personnel in Khartoum to the diplomatic compound in the capital city.
-The Pentagon acknowledged that special operators had been moved into Djibouti to assist with the exit.
+The Pentagon had acknowledged that special operators had been moved into Djibouti to assist with the exit.
 The Defense Department also said it was on standby.

 "We deployed some forces into the theater to ensure that we provide as many options as possible if we are called on to do something, and we haven't been called on to do anything yet.
 No decision on anything has been made," Austin told reporters at a Friday news conference.